torognes/swarm/README.md

 ## Version history ##

+### version 3.1.1 ###

+**swarm** 3.1.1 eliminates a risk of segmentation fault with extremely long sequence headers.
+Documentation and error messages have been improved, and code cleaning continued.

 ### version 3.1 ###

 **swarm** 3.1 includes a fix for a bug in the 16-bit SIMD alignment